-Although these more severe infant GERD symptoms or infant acid reflux are not the norm they are very real possibilities.
-They are not intended to scare you or intimidate you but they are real issues that have occurred in infants with acid reflux or GERD.
+Although these more severe infant GERD symptoms are not the norm they are very real possibilities.
+They are not intended to scare you or intimidate you but they are real issues that have occurred in infants with severe acid reflux or GERD.